Chapter 3 - Documentation and Evidence

 2. Central and Active Role in a Start-up Entity

-The applicant must provide a detailed description of their central and active role in the start-up entity along with supporting evidence that may include, but is not limited to:
+The applicant must provide a detailed and credible description of their central and active role in the start-up entity along with supporting evidence that may include, but is not limited to:

 - News articles or other similar evidence indicating that the applicant has received significant attention and recognition;